retrocomputacion/retrobbs/readme.md

 ---
 # 7 TO-DO List

- * Further code cleanup, move more functions out of the main script and into their corresponding modules.
+ * More code cleanup, move more functions out of the main script and into their corresponding modules.
  * Work towards user style customization
  * Localization
  * User preferences
  * Custom logout sequence, similar to the login one
- * BBS/User statistics displayer

 ---
 # 7.1 Known bugs/issues